Tap-Payments/gosell-js-client/README.md

 #### Google Pay™ Enablement

-- Reach to your Account success manager to enable Google Pay™ in your account.
+- Reach your Account success manager to enable Google Pay™ in your account.
 - Make sure that you added our library to your project by following the steps:

   - Install our library using npm or yarn by running the following command:
     `npm install @tap-payments/gosell` or `yarn add @tap-payments/gosell`
-  - Import our library in your project by adding the following line to your
+  - Import our library to your project by adding the following line to your
     code:

   ```javascript